Five reasons your performance management system needs to maintain open lines of communication with telecommuters

 4. Socialisation means increased morale

-Remote working can be difficult and isolating for certain people.
+Remote working can be difficult and be isolating for certain people.
 It takes a very specific personality type to be satisfied with little to no physical interaction on a daily basis.
-Build processes to ensure that you team members keep in touch with their co-workers and supervisors in order to maintain high morale and develop a sense of teamwork.
+Build processes to ensure that your team members keep in touch with their co-workers and supervisors in order to maintain high morale and develop a sense of teamwork.
 At Clear Review, our remote working team has a short video call together each morning.

 It has been shown that regular communication in the workplace between employees and managers helps to develop efficient teams and build trust.
 It also reduces competition, meaning employees can work alongside each other, rather than against each other, to achieve a common goal.
 The result is increased productivity, creativity and heightened employee engagement.